amctagg1/eleventy-starter/README.md

 #### Eleventy Config
 .gitignore
-The _site/ folder and eleventy's npm dependencies are excluded from git tracking.
+_site/ and node_modules are excluded from git tracking.

 .eleventy.js
 css/ and images/ are configured to auto-copy into the _site/ folder during eleventy builds.